akyriako/otc-docs/doc/source/caf/adopt/replatform.rst

 .. image:: ../../assets/caf/image46.png

-Huawei Cloud provides cloud services that let companies deploy middleware and database components on the cloud.
+Open Telekom Cloud provides cloud services that let companies deploy middleware and database components on the cloud.
 These services simplify middleware and database deployment and O&M. Companies can enjoy the following benefits: